 - Opening a bank account for non-residents in Dubai often comes with restrictions and limitations

 Our team of banking experts has analyzed all of the non-resident bank account options available in the UAE.
 And, we’re happy to report that it is still very much possible to open non-resident bank accounts in Dubai.
 In some special cases, you might even be able to open an account without visiting the UAE, but this is increasingly rare.

 The bottom line is that with the right information, the right account opening strategies, and knowing which specific banks and branches to contact, you can open a bank account in Dubai as foreigner.

 In this article, we’ll show you how to do just that and share what you need to know before applying.
 So, if banking in the UAE is something you’re interested in, keep reading.

 And as always, if you have any questions at any time while reading the article, just hit the chat button and speak with a member of our team members–they’re here to help!

 If you’d like to get a head start on account opening in Dubai as a non-resident then download our FREE Non-Resident Banking Starter Guide right now!

-Before talking about the specific steps to open a non-resident account in Dubai, let’s take a closer look at who should bank here.
+Before discussing the specific steps of opening a non-resident account in Dubai, let’s take a closer look at who should bank here.

 UAE non-resident accounts tend to attract individuals who are struggling to open accounts in other banking jurisdictions.
 They’re also attractive for those who regularly visit or do business in the UAE or have limited banking options in their home country.